neel-mehtani/Active-Learning-Query-Selection/README.md

-# CMU-02750-HW1
-Spring 2021 Automation of Scientific Research course project - Study of Query Selection Methods in Active Learning (HW1)
+Automation of Scientific Research Mini-Project: Study of Query Selection Methods in Active Learning

 ### Summary
 There are two parts to this project: